Care Home in Kent, Sittingbourne

 Here at Hengist Field Care Home we deliver person-centred care to maintain a life as normal as possible, always focusing on the individual rather than the deficits associated with Dementia and the elderly.
 We create an environment that will ensure the best quality of life possible and provide the highest levels of care with an excellent team of well-trained Carers and Nurses.

 Interactive Me is a brand new online tool used to create bespoke memory boxes as a valuable person-centred care tool for our elderly residents or those with Dementia.
-An ideal gift for a relative – click here to watch the video.
+An ideal gift for a relative.

 We maintain a holistic approach and commitment to End of Life Care to ensure all residents receive the best standard of palliative care possible.
 In this respect, we follow the Gold Standards Framework (GSF) – a method of evaluating the right levels of care for the end of a person’s life.